nugraph/pynuml/README.md

     ```
     /global/cscratch1/sd/wkliao/uboone/numu_slice_89_seq_cnt_seq.h5
     ```
   + Below is the batch script file for generating the graph files.
 It allocates 128 MPI processes on 2 KNL nodes.
+The output files are in HDF5 format and there are 128 files, one per MPI process.
     ```
     % cat sbatch.sh
     #!/bin/bash -l